huiyang-astro/MUWCLASS_CSCv2/README.md

 ### contact huiyang@gwu.edu if you have any questions

 This github repo provides the MUltiWavelength Machine Learning CLASSification Pipeline (MUWCLASS) and the classification results on the Chandra Source Catalog v2 (CSCv2).
-See our paper at https://arxiv.org/abs/2206.13656

 The main components of this github repo are